 Codeup welcomed the Wrangell cohort on July 23.
 With the start of this cohort, we launched a new blog series: the Codeup Student Check In.
-We’ll interview a student over the course of the 4.5 months to see how things are progressing from first impressions all the way to graduation.
+We’ll interview a student over the course of their time with us to see how things are progressing from first impressions all the way to graduation.
 Thus, welcome to the Codeup Student Check In: Month 3!

 Codeup: How has your experience been at Codeup so far?